AfricasVoices/coda/av-demo/README.md

 npm start
 ```

-Running on port 3009, navigate to /sessions or /events.
+Running on , navigate to http://localhost:8009/sessions or http://localhost:8009/events.